-- Eusiness engagement and commercialisation

-- From regional development to global impact

-- Transdisciplinarity

-Wednesday, 18 October

-PARALLEL SESSIONS

-Changing the culture for more impact and innovation

-How can incentives and monitoring change the culture to support societal impact and innovation?

-Frank Zwetsloot (Chair) Founder & CEO, ScienceWorks, The Netherlands

-Gabriele Permoser

-Managing Director E3UDRES2 and Head of Service Unit for Research and Knowledge Transfer, St. Pölten University of Applied Sciences, Austria

-Astrid Wissenburg

-Director of Research Services, University of Exeter, United Kingdom

-Katy Elliott

-Senior Account Executive, Researchfish, Elsevier, United Kingdom

-Open Science and Credibility in Society

-How would having more access to scientific data and research affect scientific stakeholders' credibility and trust in science?

-Paul Wouters (Chair) Dean of Social and Behavioural Sciences, Leiden University, The Netherlands

-David Sweeney Former Executive Chair, Research England, United Kingdom

-Ana Persic Programme Specialist, UNESCO, France

-Regional Collaboration for Development

-How can policymakers, universities (of applied sciences and colleges), businesses and communities collaborate to work in the long-term?

-Fumi Kitagawa (Chair)

-Chair in Regional Economic Development, City-REDI, University of Birmingham, United Kingdom

-Nicky Buckley

-Associate Director, Centre for Science and Policy, University of Cambridge, United Kingdom

-Caroline Nevejan

-Chief Science Officer, City of Amsterdam, The Netherlands

-Integrating Impact in an Institutional Strategy

-How can institutions develop strategies for impact that align with potential conflicting priorities and expectations from within the institution as well as the external environment?

-Wilfred Mijnhardt (Chair)

-Policy Director, Rotterdam School of Management, Erasmus University, The Netherlands

-Genevieve Simpson

-Director, Planning & Development, National Research Foundation, South Africa

-Esther de Smet

-Senior Research Policy Advisor, Ghent University, Belgium

-Anne Sofie Laegran

-Head of Research Impact, The University of Edinburgh, Scotland

-Wednesday, 18 October

-12.55-13.55 LUNCH BREAK + GOOD PRACTICES OF SOCIETAL IMPACT STORIES 13.55-15.25 INTERACTIVE PANEL 13.55 Presentation of the recommendations from the parallel sessions 14.05 After short presentations of our panelists the debate will start and the audience can vote between 8 to 10 questions or statements that the panelists have brought forward in their presentation.
-The top 3 will be debated by the panel members: Paul Wouters Dean of Social and Behavioural Sciences & former Director, CWTS, Leiden University, The Netherlands Wendy Larner President and Vice-Chancellor, Cardiff University Marc Vanholsbeeck Director of the Coordination Department, Belgian Science Policy Office British Academy Representative 15.15 Closing words from th ne Chair

-15.25-15.55 REFRESHMENT BREAK 15.55-17.25 SOCIAL PROGRAMME (Pre-registration required)
+Wednesday, 18 October 11.40-12.55 PARALLEL SESSIONS ▼ Changing the Culture for more Impact and Innovation Room 0.47 How can incentives and monitoring change the culture to support societal impact and innovation?
+Frank Zwetsloot (Chair) Founder & CEO, ScienceWorks, The Netherlands Gabriele Permoser Managing Director E3UDRES2 and Head of Service Unit for Research and Knowledge Transfer, St. Pölten University of Applied Sciences, Austria Astrid Wissenburg Director of Research Services, University of Exeter, United Kingdom Katy Elliott Senior Account Executive, Researchfish, Elsevier, United Kingdom ▼ Regional Collaboration for Development Room 1.17 How can policymakers, universities (of applied sciences and colleges), businesses and communities collaborate to work in the long-term?
+Fumi Kitagawa (Chair) Chair in Regional Economic Development, City-REDI, University of Birmingham, United Kingdom Nicky Buckley Associate Director, Centre for Science and Policy, University of Cambridge, United Kingdom Caroline Nevejan Chief Science Officer, City of Amsterdam, The Netherlands Open Science and Credibility in Society Room 1.34 How would having more access to scientific data and research affect scientific stakeholders' credibility and trust in science?
+Paul Wouters (Chair) Dean of Social and Behavioural Sciences, Leiden University, The Netherlands David Sweeney Former Executive Chair, Research England, United Kingdom Sarah Chaytor Director of Strategy & Policy, University College London, United Kingdom Integrating Impact in an Institutional Strategy Room in Building TRH How can institutions develop strategies for impact that align with potential conflicting priorities and expectations from within the institution as well as the external environment?
+Wilfred Mijnhardt (Chair) Policy Director, Rotterdam School of Management, Erasmus University, The Netherlands Genevieve Simpson Director, Planning & Development, National Research Foundation, South Africa Esther de Smet Senior Research Policy Advisor, Ghent University, Belgium Anne Sofie Laegran Head of Research Impact, The University of Edinburgh, Scotland 12.55-13.55 LUNCH BREAK + GOOD PRACTICES OF SOCIETAL IMPACT STORIES Lobby During the lunch break, you will have the possibility to view booths that will highlight good practices of impact.
+These research projects have already demonstrated or are currently demonstrating their positive effects. - ▼ = Business engagement and commercialisation - ▼ = From regional development to global impact - ▼ = Transdisciplinarity Wednesday, 18 October 13.55-15.25 INTERACTIVE PANEL 13.55 Presentation of the recommendations from the parallel sessions After short presentations of our panelists the debate will start and the audience can vote between 8 to 10 questions or statements that the panelists have brought forward in their presentation.
+The top 3 will be debated by the panel members: Paul Wouters Dean of Social and Behavioural Sciences & former Director, CWTS, Leiden University, The Netherlands Marc Vanholsbeeck Director of the Coordination Department, Belgian Science Policy Office Sally O'Connor Director of Operations, SPARK, Cardiff University, United Kingdom Anne Sofie Laegran Head of Research Impact, The University of Edinburgh, Scotland 15.15 Closing words from the Chair 15.25-15.55 REFRESHMENT BREAK Lobby 15.55-17.30 CARDIFF BOAT TOUR (Pre-registration required)

+Leaving at 16:00 to Bute Park.

+Embark on a remarkable aquatic adventure in the heart of Cardiff as you set sail on a picturesque boat tour that promises to delight your senses and stir your wanderlust.
+Prepare to be captivated by the unique charm of the Welsh capital, as we invite you to experience the magic of Cardiff from the tranquil waters of the River Taff.

-18.30-20.30 CONFERENCE DINNER (Pre-registration required)
+18.30-21.00 THE DOCK (Pre-registration required)